 5. Significantly enhance its immediate setting

 Some love Brutalist architecture because it stands out from classical architectural styles in what they consider a bold and confident way.
 Others hate it not necessarily for its style but because it often sits in sharp contrast to the buildings surrounding it.
-Consider the now demolished Westgate House in Newcastle that sat in its historic centre next to the Grade II listed “French chateau” Union buildings that was voted as one of Britain’s 12 least desirable structures.
+Consider the now demolished Westgate House in Newcastle that sat in its historic centre next to the Grade II listed “French chateau” Union buildings, voted as one of Britain’s 12 least desirable structures.

 6. Sensitive to defining characteristics of the local area

-Paragraph 80 properties should have a local accent and a local character, even if that’s expressed in a more modern form.
+Paragraph 80 properties should have a local accent and a local character, even if expressed in a more modern form.
 It should also not lead to significant negative impacts on local wildlife and ecology.

 Where to build your Paragraph 80 property

-Although you can use Paragraph 80 to build on green belt land, expect an even more intense scrutiny of your proposal if you choose that.
+Although you can use Paragraph 80 to build on green belt land, expect even more intense scrutiny of your proposal if you choose that.

 Some local authorities advertise their desire for more high-quality homes as an economic development goal for their area.
 Let this Google search link guide you to these authorities.